virtual-labs/exp-bernoullis-energy-equation-iitk/experiment/theory.md

 Measuring tank with gauge glass and scale arrangement for quick and easy measurement to determine height of water filled in the tank.<br>

 <b> 2.5 Manometer </b><br>
-Pressure tapings are provided across the length of the variable diameter pipe.
+Pressure tappings are provided across the length of the variable diameter pipe.
 The reading of the pressure tapings will provide the pressure head at various locations across the length of the pipe.<br>

 <b> 2.6 Sump </b><br>
 Sump is provided to store sufficient water for independent circulation through the unit for experimentation and arranged within the floor space of the main unit<br>